koji571/2048-Remake/README.md

    Modification to the original game functions are:-
    i.
 Modified the game function to include a condition when a valid key is pressed, i.e.(Arrow UP,DOWN,LEFT,RIGHT).
    ii.
 Added boolean variable to check if the direction to be moved is valid and will spawn a random object.
    iii.
-Added boolean variable to prevent more than two cells to combine.
+Added boolean variable to prevent more than two cells to combine in a single move.
    iv.
-Score now adds up within moveHorizontally and moveVertically
+Score now adds up within moveHorizontally and moveVertically.
    v.
-Modified hasEmptyCell method to search for a 2048 tile then 0 tile
+Modified hasEmptyCell method to search for a 2048 tile then 0 tile.

 3. EndGame
    i.
 Allowed the stage to close when user wants to quit the program.